ElectricRCAircraftGuy/glances_wiki/Install-and-test-Glances-DEVELOP-version.md

     cd ~/tmp/glances
     LANGUAGE=en_US.utf8  ~/glances-venv/bin/python -m glances -C ~/tmp/glances/conf/glances-monitor.conf -w

-And the client in your favorite Web browser: http://localhost:61208
+And the client in your favorite Web browser: http://@IPSERVER:61208

+Where @IPSERVER is the IP address or hostname where the Glances server is running (localhost if server and client are ran on the same machine).

 ## How to report a bug ?